CriticalMoments/CMSaasStarter/README.md

   - Set your default callback URL for auth in the Supabase Auth console.
 For example, for the demo page we added: `https://saasstarter.work/auth/callback` .
 Also add that same URL to the the “allowed redirect URL” list in the Supabase auth console further down the page.
   - Add a link to the redirect URL allow list which allows parameters to your auth callback.
 For example we added the following for the demo page: `https://saasstarter.work/auth/callback?*`
   - Also add any local development URLs you want to use in testing to the list for your dev environment.
 For example, we added the following for local development: `http://localhost:5173/auth/callback` and `http://localhost:5173/auth/callback?*`.
-  - Test that a sign up and forgot password email links back to your domain correctly by checking the have a redirect_to parameter to your `yourdomain/auth/callback`.
+  - Test that a sign up and forgot password email links back to your domain correctly by checking the have a redirect_to parameter to your `yourdomain.com/auth/callback`.
 If they link to the base URL or another page, double check you have the config above set correctly.
-- oAuth Logins
+- OAuth Logins
   - Decide which oauth logins you want to support, and set them up in the Supabase Auth console under “Auth Providers”
   - Edit `oauthProviders` list in `/src/routes/(marketing)/login/login_conf.ts` with the list of providers you chose.
-If you don’t want any oAuth options, make this an empty array.
+If you don’t want any OAuth options, make this an empty array.
   - Test each provider to ensure you setup the client ID, client secret and callback up correctly for each
 - Auth Email SMTP
   - Supabase has a limit of 4 emails per hour on their development server.
 You should [Configure a Custom SMTP](https://supabase.com/docs/guides/auth/auth-smtp) sending emails from your own domain.
-  - Customize the email templates, including strings and design
+  - Customize the email templates in the Supabase Auth console to include your product name and branding
 - Test authentication
   - Open the `/login` page in your browser, and ensure you can sign up, confirm email, log in, and edit your account.

 ### Setup Stripe Billing

-- Create a Strupe account
+- Create a Stripe account
-- Create a Product and price Tiers in the product dashboard
+- Create a product and price Tiers
   - Create your [products](https://stripe.com/docs/api/products) and their [prices](https://stripe.com/docs/api/prices) in the Dashboard or with the Stripe CLI.
-  - SaaS Starter works best if you define each tier as a separate product (eg, SaaS Starter Free, Saas Starter Pro, Saas Starter Enterprise).
+  - SaaS Starter works best if you define each tier as a separate product (eg, `SaaS Starter Free`, `Saas Starter Pro`, `Saas Starter Enterprise`).
 Include a monthly and annual price for each product if you want to support multiple billing periods.
-  - You do not need to create a free plan in stripe.
+  - You do not need to create a free plan in Stripe.
 The free plan is managed within the app.
 - Setup your environment
-  - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable PRIVATE_STRIPE_API_KEY (`.env.local` locally, and Cloudflare Environment for prod).
+  - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable PRIVATE_STRIPE_API_KEY (`.env.local` locally, and Cloudflare environment for prod).
 Be sure to use test keys for development, and keep your production/live keys secret and secure.
 - Optional: theme your Stripe integration
-  - Change the colors and fonts to match your brand: [Stripe Login | Sign in to the Stripe Dashboard](https://dashboard.stripe.com/settings/branding)
+  - Change the colors and fonts to match your brand [here](https://dashboard.stripe.com/settings/branding)
 - Update your pricing plan data to align to your stripe data
   - See `/src/routes/(marketing)/pricing/pricing.js` and Fill in all fields for each plan. stripe_price_id and stripe_product_id should only be omitted on a single “free” plan.
 Multiple free plans are not supported.
     - The product in Stripe can contain several prices for the same product (annual, monthly, etc).
 The stripe_price_id you choose to put in this json will be the default we use for the checkout experience.
 However, if you have more prices configured for a product configured, the user can switch between them in the management portal.
   - Set the `defaultPlanId` to the plan the user will see as their “current plan” after signup, but before subscribing to a paid plan (typically “free”).
 It should align to the plan with no stripe_price_id.
-  - if you want an item highlighted on `/pricing`, specify  that plan id in `/src/routes/(marketing)/pricing/+page.svelte`
+  - if you want an item highlighted on `/pricing`, specify  that plan ID in `/src/routes/(marketing)/pricing/+page.svelte`
 - Update your portal configuration
-  - Open [Stripe Login | Sign in to the Stripe Dashboard](https://dashboard.stripe.com/test/settings/billing/portal) and make the following changes
+  - Open [stipe portal config](https://dashboard.stripe.com/test/settings/billing/portal) and make the following changes
     - Disallow editing email under customer information (since we allow editing in primary portal)
-    - Optional: setup a custom domain so Stripe pages use your TLD
+    - Optional: setup a custom domain so Stripe pages use your own domain
 - Repeat steps in production environment

-### Deploy To Cloudflare Pages
+### Deploy To Cloudflare

-Cloudflare pages is one of the most popular options for deploying SvelteKit and we recommend it.
+Cloudflare Pages and Workers is one of the most popular options for deploying SvelteKit and we recommend it.
 [Follow Cloudflare’s instructions](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site/#deploy-with-cloudflare-pages) to deploy in a few clicks.
 Be sure to select “SvelteKit” as framework, and the rest of the defaults will work.

-When prompted: add environment variables for your production environment (PUBLIC_SUPABASE_URL, PUBLIC_SUPABASE_ANON_KEY, PRIVATE_SUPABASE_SERVICE_ROLE, and PRIVATE_STRIPE_API_KEY).
+When prompted: add environment variables for your production environment (PUBLIC_SUPABASE_URL, PUBLIC_SUPABASE_ANON_KEY, PRIVATE_SUPABASE_SERVICE_ROLE, PRIVATE_STRIPE_API_KEY, and PUBLIC_SITE_NAME).

-Optional: enable Cloudflare analytics for usage metrics.
+Optional: enable [Cloudflare Analytics](https://www.cloudflare.com/en-ca/application-services/products/analytics/) for usage metrics.

 If you prefer another host you can explore alternatives:
 - [SvelteKit official adapters](https://kit.svelte.dev/docs/adapters) including Netlify, Vercel, and Node